-The age of respondents in the 2012 wave ranges from 22 to 78.
-We restrict our estimation sample to respondents who were born after World War II.
-In addition, we drop respondents who said that they were still students in 2012.
-We then divide the remaining sample to three cohorts, more specifically respondents born between 1946 and 1955 (Cohort I), between 1956 and 1965 (Cohort II), and between 1966 and 1989 (Cohort III), in order to see whether there have been any changes in intergenerational educational mobility over time.
-After excluding observations with missing information on the variables used in our analysis, we are left with 3,012 observations.
+sample to three cohorts, more specifically respondents born between 1946 and 1955 (Cohort I), between 1956 and 1965 (Cohort II), and between 1966 and 1989 (Cohort III), in order to see whether there have been any changes in intergenerational educational mobility over time.
+18 After excluding observations with missing information on the variables used in our analysis, we are left with 3,012 observations.